 At times, underneath the upholstery, manufacturers deploy chipboard frames, which aren’t strong or sturdy.
 The frame should be a hundred percent hardwood – kiln-dried oak, beech, or ash.
 A robust frame offers an anchor for good seating support.
 It withstands everyday use without compromising on comfort.
 A good way to measure the quality of the frame is to lift one leg off the floor.
 If the other leg is still touching the floor, the frame is weak.
 You’re not purchasing something designed to last but furniture that will fall apart in a year or two.

+Purchase an investment luxury piece for the interior that will look just as good in fifty years’ time.
+The sofa should last you a lifetime and more.
 It’s recommended to avoid frames made of plastic or metal, as they can warp and crack.
 Only consider buying a sofa made with kiln-dried hardwood or engineered hardwood.
 Engineered hardwood represents a broad category of materials, so it’s not easy to determine quality.
 Steer clear of engineered woods that are listed as MDF or standard plywood.
 The legs should be held on with screws and dowels, not just glue.
 They require a bit more support.
 Glue can and should be used, yet it should never be used alone.